aaau/agh-live-router/README.md

 Details
 -------

-ISO file contains image of a live system.
+ISO file contains an image of a live system.
 Distribution is based on Debian 6.0 (Squeeze).
 It contains installed Click environment (linuxmodule version) and XORP suite.
 XORP starts automatically on system startup.
 XORP, during its initialization, loads Click modules.
 Therefore, router becomes operational automatically after system startup.
 Additionally, along with start of graphical environment, Clicky application starts.
 This allows fast verification of correctness of Click startup and configuration load.

 Usage